mamun2519/mamun2519/README.md

 ### Hi there, I am Juboraj Islam Mamun.
-A Backend developer from Bangladesh 👋
+A Full Stack developer from Bangladesh 👋

 ### Here are some ideas to get you started:

-- 🔭 I'm currently working on leveraging the power of React and Tanstack Query to create dynamic and responsive user interfaces.
-- 🌱 I’m currently learning Next.js server-side rendering and static site generation capabilities
-- 👯 I'm looking to collaborate on innovative projects that leverage the power of front-end technologies to create compelling and user-friendly web experiences.
+- 🔭 I am currently developing a user-friendly interface for the YouTube Shop Marketplace project, focusing on intuitive navigation and an enhanced user experience.
+- I am meticulously crafting the system and API design, ensuring comprehensive documentation and rigorous testing for optimal performance and reliability.
+- 🌱 I am currently deepening my knowledge in Redis for API caching and mastering CI/CD practices.
+- 👯 I excel in backend development and thoroughly enjoy its complexities and nuances.
+- I am a proactive learner, adept at quickly grasping new concepts and thoroughly enjoy the process of acquiring new skills
 ### 📫 How to reach me:
  *[<img src="https://i.ibb.co/P1LRSGV/icons8-linkedin-48.png" width="56" height="" />](https://www.linkedin.com/in/juboraj-islam-mamun/)* *[<img src="https://i.ibb.co/YLRGC3g/fb.png" width="56" height="" />](https://www.facebook.com/MERNwebDeveloper.Mamun)*